How to Easily Fix DirectX Errors on Windows 10?

 Microsoft DirectX is a collection of application programming interfaces (APIs) for handling tasks related to multimedia, especially game programming and video, on Microsoft platforms.
-Its first appearance was on Windows 95 and now it would be hard to find a game that does not use DirectX on Windows.
+If you're experiencing errors with DirectX, this article is dedicated to helping you fix them.

 Early versions of Windows operating systems (XP and earlier) had multiple versions of DirectX that had to be installed separately.
-Later versions of Windows included DirectX with some of them having the ability to be upgraded.
-Latest DirectX version for Windows 10 is DirectX 12.
+Later Windows versions included DirectX, with some of them having the ability to be upgraded.
+The latest DirectX version for Windows 10 is DirectX 12.

 Table of Contents: